Sam Cutler: Early life and career

 Cutler was born on 10 March 1943.
 He was an Honours Graduate in Contemporary History (Open University (OU)) and a qualified teacher (University of Cambridge Institute of Education 1963–66).
 Cutler's OU degree was gained at the end of the 1980s.

 Cutler worked for Blackhill Enterprises as stage manager and master of ceremonies on a series of 1960s gigs in the United Kingdom and Europe with different artists, including Pink Floyd, Eric Clapton, The Rolling Stones and Alexis Korner.
 In 1969, he acted as master of ceremonies at The Rolling Stones concert in Hyde Park, London.

-Following the Hyde Park show, Cutler was asked to be the personal road manager to The Rolling Stones during their 1969 Tour of America, which culminated in the Altamont Free Concert where Afro-American arts student Meredith Hunter was killed in front of the stage by one of the Hells Angels security team.
+Following the Hyde Park show, Cutler was asked to be the personal road manager to The Rolling Stones during their 1969 Tour of America, which culminated in the Altamont Free Concert where a young African-American man named Meredith Hunter was killed in front of the stage by one of the Hells Angels security team.

 Cutler was credited with first uttering The Rolling Stones' famous intro line, "Ladies and Gentlemen, the Greatest Rock and Roll Band in the World...The Rolling Stones!"